Neural Networks Without Magic: Occam’s Razor from a Programmer’s Desk

 • Validation: functions return false for invalid handle, empty network, or size mismatch.

-• Memory safety: caller allocates and owns buffers; DLL only reads/writes.
+• Memory safety: caller allocates and owns buffers; the DLL only reads/writes.

 • Numerics: double I/O; gradient clipping ±5 per neuron; He/Xavier-like init.